johnnymeintel/CJCS/README.md

 🔗 [LinkedIn Profile](https://linkedin.com/in/johnnymeintel)

 ---
-*This project represents practical, hands-on experience with cybersecurity implementation in resource-constrained environments.
-All scenarios are based on real challenges faced by SMBs in their security maturity journey.*
+*This project represents practical, hands-on experience with cybersecurity implementation, all CJCS company data is entirely fictitious*